rancher/rancher-docs/versioned_docs/version-2.7/pages-for-subheaders/aws-marketplace-payg-integration.md

 #### Is this listing available in China?

 While it is not possible to transact/bill Rancher Prime in China, it is possible to deploy into AWS regions in China.

-Please read the addendum at the end of this FAQ for a list of countries that can and cannot transact Rancher Prime via the AWS Marketplace.

 #### Can I still deploy Rancher using the "Rancher Setup" listing from the AWS Marketplace?